gchq/sleeper/docs/09-dev-guide.md

 This will remove your deployment, including any ECR repos, S3 buckets and local files that have been generated.

+## Opening a pull request

+If you have picked up an issue to work on, and you are ready to merge into the main repository, you can open a pull request.
+Please fill in the issue template as accurately as possible, and try to match the PR naming style described in the issue template.
+Finally, if you have added, removed, or updated any external dependencies used in the project, you need to update the [NOTICES.md](/NOTICES.md) file to reflect this.

 ## Standalone deployment

 See the [deployment guide](02-deployment-guide.md) for notes on how to deploy Sleeper.